 What you need to know about EGLE and the Coronavirus

-Employees with job duties requiring in-person interactions – including laboratory staff, those who conduct facility inspections and those responding to pollution complaints among others – are adhering strictly to social distancing, masking and other safeguards to protect themselves and the public.
+Employees with job duties requiring in-person interactions - including laboratory staff, those who conduct facility inspections, and those responding to pollution complaints among others - are adhering strictly to safeguards to protect themselves and the public.

 EGLE staff and offices continue to receive physical mail and deliveries on a regular, but limited, basis.